Our Story

 Our Story *

-Overcomers on the Move was founded in 2017 by Director Kim Flynn.
-Her faith in Jesus, lived experience with substance use disorder, and healing in recovery inspired her to start a recovery community organization. “ My peers were my greatest strength and inspiration.”
-Kim learned in recovery that she was not the only one who suffered from co-occurring disorders, incarceration, victimization by human trafficking, and failed attempts at recovery from substance use disorder.
+Overcomers on the Move was founded in 2017 by Director Kim Flynn and a group of women passionate about loving people for who they are.
+Her faith in Jesus, lived experience with co-occurring disorders, and healing in recovery inspired her to start a recovery community organization. “ My peers are my greatest strength and inspiration.”
+Kim learned in recovery that she was not the only one who suffered from childhood trauma, co-occurring disorders, incarceration, victimization of human trafficking, and failed attempts at recovery.

-Kim’s experience empowered her to envision helping others overcome these issues.
-Her journey consisted of many pathways to recovery, including clinical counseling, peer support, faith-based support, and recovery programming in the community.
+Her journey consisted of many pathways to recovery, including clinical counseling, peer support, faith-based support, and 12-step programming in the community.

 The first Grace Gathering Outreach began in June 2020 on the late Ms. Victoria Flynn’s birthday.
-Ms. Victoria Flynn is Kimberly’s mother, whom Kim often refers to as her hero for overcoming her untreated co-occurring disorders.
+Ms. Victoria Flynn is Kimberly’s mother, whom Kim often refers to as her hero for overcoming so many obstacles throughout her life.

 In April 2024, they began a peer internship program to improve the peer workforce.
-Eight interns are now Certified Peer Recovery Supporters working in the behavioral field.
+33 interns are now Certified Peer Recovery Supporters.

-Overcomers on the Move is a Recovery Community Organization in the heart of the Hilltop.
-Expanding peer support services, developing multiple community partnerships to aid with harm reduction, opioid prevention, implementing new initiatives to support the recovery community, and continues to offer education on recovery capital and anti-human trafficking.
+Overcomers on Move is a spiritually faith-based, non-religious nonprofit 501 c3.
+Guided by the presence and power of the Holy Spirit.
+They are the first certified (RCO) Recovery Community Organization in Franklin County, right in the heart of the Hilltop.
+Expanding peer support services, improving the peer workforce, and developing multiple community partnerships to aid with harm reduction, opioid prevention, and many pathways to recovery.

 “And they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.”